jesagocr/ExtractingDatafromaDBand/doubs.md

-My doubts about this project are:
+My doubts with this project are: